ximuzi2023/IFA-planner/image feature perception mechanism/README.md

 For other planners, please modify it to fit in your own structure.

-This code includes two main component: anchor selection and utilization(which includes adding yaw to the trajectory.).
+This code includes two main components: anchor selection and utilization(which includes adding yaw to the trajectory.).